 When considering whether to evacuate or not, it is worth remembering that tropical weather systems (even depressions) can cause wide-spread destruction and/or flooding.
 Coastal communities have the greatest vulnerability, but destruction due to wind, rain and flooding can occur at significant distances inland.
 If you evacuate to a safer location, please be reminded that there is no assurance that you will be able to return to your home for an extended period of time.
 If you plan to evacuate, earlier is better than later, and you must consider route, traffic, and perhaps even fuel availability.

-Lastly, regardless of where you live near the coast, or to where you evacuate, if a major storm threatens you must realize that you and those for whom you are responsible may be without; any assistance, modern conveniences, availability of food, shelter, medical care, money, etc., for an extended period of time.
+Lastly, regardless of where you live near the coast, or to where you evacuate, if a major storm threatens you must realize that you and those for whom you are responsible may be without any assistance, modern conveniences, availability of food, shelter, medical care, money, etc., for an extended period of time.
+Local shelters must house residents of their county/city and could fill quickly, so have an alternate plan in place.
+Very Important: MOST SHELTERS DO NOT ACCEPT PETS.
+If you have any pet, regardless of size or if it is kept in a cage, shelters will not house pets.
+Please be sure to have a plan for your pets.
 Please keep these considerations in mind as you prepare your personal destructive weather preparedness plan.

 However, the above does not preclude the DMS from taking earlier precautions should this be deemed prudent.
 Such a decision is the responsibility of the Department Chair or in his/her absence the senior faculty member present.
 It is important to emphasize that precautions must be undertaken in sufficient time to both provide for an orderly shutdown of the DMS, as well as the dismissal of non-essential personnel with sufficient time to implement their personal destructive weather preparations.

-Tropical Condition IV: Check outdoor areas for loose material that could become a missile hazard.
+Condition IV: Status is declared when the National Weather Service warns that destructive force winds are expected to reach the Mississippi Gulf Coast within 72 hours.
+Check outdoor areas for loose material that could become a missile hazard.
 DMS facility manager, or staff, should double check emergency generator operational status.
 When deemed appropriate during Condition IV or Condition III, all personnel will be asked to back up files, move external hard drives to the computer space, cover computers with plastic bags, lift power supplies and other electronics off the floor and cover with plastic bags, and consider moving easily damaged equipment and furniture away from windows.
 All personnel should review their personal preparedness plan, home preparations and stay alert to potential evacuation recommendations.

-Tropical Condition III: NASA will alert Shelter Managers.
+Condition III: Status is declared when the National Weather Service warns that destructive force winds are expected to reach the Mississippi Gulf Coast within 48 hours.
 Take other precautions as necessary.
 Ensure the DMS emergency generator fuel tank is topped off.
 Faculty should make preparations to secure important records, data and samples and secure research equipment.
-All personnel should be listening for announcements concerning recommended, or ordered evacuation from emergency management officials and take appropriate action.
+All personnel should be listening for announcements concerning recommended (voluntary) or ordered (mandatory) evacuation from emergency management officials and take appropriate action.
 Plans for the orderly interruption of on-going laboratory operations should be implemented.
 Back-up of all essential data/records should be completed.
-Personal preparations at home should be completed, and personnel must be alert to recommended, or ordered evacuation.
-Destructive weather is expected within 48 hours.
+Personal preparations at home should be completed, and personnel must be alert to recommended or ordered evacuation.

-Tropical Condition II: Take all possible precautions to protect personnel and property.
-Shelters will be prepared for occupancy.
-Department vehicles should be filled with fuel and parked.
-Sensitive equipment will be secured.
-Move computers from exposed offices to more secure locations away from windows, etc., non-essential personnel are to be dismissed.
-All personnel should be listening for radio announcements.
+Condition II: Status is declared when the National Weather Service warns that destructive force winds are expected to reach the Mississippi Gulf Coast within 24 hours.
+Take all possible precautions to protect personnel and property.
+Local shelters will be prepared for occupancy.
+Department vehicles should be filled with fuel and parked within Building 1029.
+Sensitive equipment will be secured, vessels will be moved inside the high bay of 1029.
+Move computers from exposed offices to more secure locations away from windows, etc. Non-essential personnel are to be dismissed.
+All personnel should be listening to local radio and television stations for announcements of evacuation.
 Mandatory and/or recommended evacuations of surrounding areas are likely and affected personnel should take appropriate action.
-Destructive weather is expected within 24 hours.

-Communications: A list of local radio and tv stations that carry weather information and announcements by NASA SSC officials concerning the conditions at the SSC site is located below.
+Communications: A list of local radio and TV stations that carry weather information and announcements by NASA SSC officials concerning the conditions at the SSC site is located below.
 All public service announcements will be made by NASA officials and will not be made by University or DMS personnel.
 Once opened for operations, faculty and staff should be able to be reached via normal working phone numbers.
-DMS specific information will be available at 228-688-3177, or 1-800-644-4207.
+DMS specific information will be available at 228-688-3177.